jakobwesthoff/pixel_loop/README.md

 # 🎨 Pixel Loop 🔁

-**WORK IN PROGRESS**
+## **WORK IN PROGRESS**
+This crate/library is still heavily being worked on.
+The API is not considered to be stable at this point in time.
+If you want to follow the development check out the following youtube channel [MrJakob](https://youtube.com/c/mrjakob).

 ## Overview

 Pixel Loop is a Rust implementation inspired by the concepts discussed in the [article on fixed time game/update loops by Gaffer on Games](https://gafferongames.com/post/fix_your_timestep/).
-The current implementation leverages [tao](https://crates.io/crates/tao) and [pixels](https://crates.io/crates/pixels) for window initialization and drawing capabilities.
+The current implementation leverages [winit](https://crates.io/crates/winit) and [pixels](https://crates.io/crates/pixels) for window initialization and drawing capabilities, or [crossterm](https://crates.io/crates/crossterm) to drawn to the terminal using unicode.
 The intention is to further generalize this implementation in the future.

 ## Motivation